UMMC Grenada imaging center eases mammography fears

 "There's no comparison when you walk into this waiting room.
 It's really calming," Self said.
 "Patients are much more comfortable here than going to a hospital for a mammogram."

 The Imaging Center uses 2D mammography for screening women for possible breast cancer, but it also offers 3D mammography, a diagnostic screen for women whose 2D mammography detected a possible lesion.
-3D mammography “offers a more in-depth look to find something to treat that you can't see with 2D,” said Cristy Seibel, the Imaging Center's director of radiology.
+Three-dimensional mammography "offers a more in-depth look to find something to treat that you can't see with 2D," said Cristy Seibel, the Imaging Center's director of radiology.

 "The biggest advantage of 3D is that for women with dense breast, a nodule might look suspicious on 2D," Seibel said.
 "Not only is it good for finding cancers sooner, but it decreases callbacks for more mammograms.
 We're able to prove that a particular lesion is nothing to be concerned about."

-For patients of UMMC Grenada, all diagnostic screening is done at the Imaging Center, which was renovated in 2015.
-“That includes CT, X-ray, bone density, mammograms and in October, we're adding ultrasound for breast,” Seibel said.
-“But what sets us apart is that the breast center is state of the art.
+"That includes CT, X-ray, bone density, mammograms and in October, we're adding ultrasound for breast," Seibel said.
+"But what sets us apart is that the breast center is state of the art."

-Those improvements included 3D mammography.
-“Otherwise, you'd have to go to Memphis or Jackson,” McCammon said.
-UMMC's Cancer Institute in Jackson offers the more enhanced mammography.
+"Otherwise, you'd have to go to Memphis or Jackson," McCammon said.
+UMMC's Cancer Institute in Jackson offers the more advanced mammography.

-A plus for all patients seeking radiological services is that they don't have to go to a hospital, McCammon said.
-“This is an in and out clinic,” she said.
-“Your sicker patients are at the hospital.
-If it's flu season, people can come here and hopefully reduce their exposure for it.”
+"This is an in-and-out clinic," she said.
+"Your sicker patients are at the hospital.
+If it's flu season, people can come here and hopefully reduce their exposure."

 "This is not a traumatic event," she said.
 "Our atmosphere is very soothing and calming."

-It's also easier for older women to park near the clinic's front doors instead of having a longer walk at a hospital, McCammon said.
-“This is more efficient,” she said.
+It is also easier for older women to park near the clinic's front doors instead of having a longer walk at a hospital, McCammon said.

 "It's more private and personal," Self said.
 "It's not an atmosphere where you feel like someone is going to hurt you."